World Dream Bank

 and onboard stowaways filching buffet.

-Forgivable: not human invaders
+Forgivable: they're not human invaders

 but fox-folk: innocent thieves.
 No clue

 A bauble's gleam, a sexy scent, a snack?

 Grab whatever lures; ignore society.